PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 There are a couple of channels that customer requests come in so make sure you keep an eye on all of them (in order of priority):
 - [Unthread](https://posthog.slack.com/app_redirect?app=A03U6F0P6KG) is used by the CS team to track issues with our high priority customers in dedicated Slack Connect channels.
 - [Zendesk](https://posthoghelp.zendesk.com/agent/filters/5586845866651) - look for the dedicated folder for your team.
 If new tickets are created, then a slack notification will be sent also to your team's dedicated support channel.
-- [PostHog Users's Slack](https://posthog.com/slack), specifically `#community-support` and `#general` or elsewhere should be redirected to using the bug button within the app, which provides us with all the context and helps triage.
+- [PostHog Users's Slack](/slack), specifically `#community` and `#general` or elsewhere should be redirected to using [the bug button](https://app.posthog.com/home#supportModal) within the app, which provides us with all the context and helps triage.
+We do not commit to providing support through Slack, and should suggest users who prefer this channel ask @Max-AI as a first port of call.
 - Sentry issues, either [directly](https://sentry.io/organizations/posthog/issues/?project=1899813) or in `#sentry` in our main Slack.

 ### Communication